VHS32/Magnetar/README.md

 <br /> 6.
 Restrict some applications.
 <br /> 7.
 Launch processes to delete entire System32.
 <br /> 8.
 GDI messes and play noises sounds.
 <br /> 9.
-Crasing the system by calling emergency shutdown using `NtShutdownSystem` or BSOD by terminating critical process.
+Crashing the system by calling emergency shutdown using `NtShutdownSystem` or BSOD by terminating critical process.
 <br /> 10.
 MBR.

 # Download and Source code